What is Page Speed?

 What are the factors that affect page speed?

-There are several factors that can affect a website's page speed.
+Several factors can affect a website's page speed.
 Some of the most common factors include:

 Server response time